icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

 ## Mathematical Formalism of Ownership Semantics

-Ownership semantics are a form of an [affine substructural type system](https://en.wikipedia.org/wiki/Substructural_type_system#Affine_type_systems)[^rediscovery][^other-terminology] which means that they are fundamentally described by a [linear logic](https://en.wikipedia.org/wiki/Linear_logic), and thus explains why it struggles to express _non-linear_ problems.
+Ownership semantics are a form of an [affine substructural type system](https://en.wikipedia.org/wiki/Substructural_type_system#Affine_type_systems)[^rediscovery][^other-terminology] which means that they are fundamentally described by a [linear logic](https://en.wikipedia.org/wiki/Linear_logic), and explains why it struggles to express _non-linear_ problems.
 Therefore ownership semantics and the borrow checker are fundamentally a linear tree (hierarchy) and not a non-linear graph, as described by its underlying formal logic.
 Many data structures and problems in real life are fundamentally _non-linear_, of which _linear_ approaches __cannot__ handle.

 [^rediscovery]: Whilst writing this article, I did not realize that this was already developed, and I accidentally rediscovered substructural type systems and linear logic, and had my own terminology for it.
 However, it is more appropriate to the more commonly used terminology.
 [^other-terminology]: <div>`XnYo` (X-use Y-owners), `?` (0/1), `2+` (2 or more), `N` (arbitrary uses)<br>Examples:<ul><li>`1u1o` (1-use 1-owner, linear owned-value)</li><li>`?u0o` (0/1-use 0-owners, affine non-owned-value)</li><li>`Nu1o` (N-uses 1-owner, normal owned-value)</li><li>`2+1o` (2+-uses 1-owner, relevant owned-value)</ul></div>

-In C++11 with introduction of move semantics, the STL include the concept of "smart pointers", each with different substructural logic.
+In C++11 with introduction of move semantics, the STL includes the concept of "smart pointers", each with different substructural logic.

 * `std::unique_ptr` - linear (1-use) self owning pointer  (1u1o)
 * `std::shared_ptr` - normal (N-use) self owning pointer  (Nu1o)